 The building complex has a dome shaped structure which is the ceiling to the main display hall.
 While the show is being held, the projections are displayed over this dome along with audio lecture sessions.

 Based on the cultural history of Bangalore, Karnataka Folk Museum is the best place to visit to get the same experience.
 The collection displayed in museum witnesses the authority of major rulers of Indian history.
 The complex is designed in 15 acres of land on the Kumara Park West, Sheshadripuram.

 The location of this museum is around 53 kms away from the main Bangalore city.
 This folk museum was set up to promote the magnificent diverse folk and art life of Karnataka.
 Karnataka Janapada Trust majorly manages this museum of folk art.
-Over here people will get to experience the most wondrous collection of Karnataka folk music and dance forms.
-Other than the musical displays which are the main attractions of this place, one also gets to see the art work done on the unique face masks, colorful artifacts, costumes of ancient times, etc.

 The first section namely Lokamahal, is a two storied building that displays quite unique collection of puppets, masks, weapons, utensils and folk instruments.